werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_docker_executor.md

 > NOTICE: werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
 This page contains information applicable only to the experimental mode _without the Docker server_.
 For now, only the Dockerfile image builder is available for this mode.
 The Stapel image builder will be available soon.

-## 1. Configure Kubernetes runner for GitLab
+## 1. Configure GitLab rinner for Kubernetes

 Select one of the [available operating modes]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}) (depending on the capabilities of your GitLab runner) and navigate to it.